 When selling a house, Big State Home Buyers helps Houston area residents resolve diverse types of financial complications.
 One of the most common complications to sell a property with a lien on it.
 In our call center, we receive inquiries asking, can you sell a property with a lien on it?
 We do not hesitate to take on these obstacles.
 Though selling a house with a lien is overwhelming, we provide insights to simplify the process.

-First, what is a lien?
+Some customers approach us asking, what is a lien?
 The purpose of a lien is to secure repayment of an obligation.
 When you take a loan from a lender to pay for your house, the lender files a lien against your property with the county clerk.
-If you do not pay back the loan, the lender can take away the house.
-There are liens for just about everything.
-Medicaid, child support, repairs.
-So the first thing you need to find out is: do you have a lien attached to your house, and what kind is it?
+If you do not pay back the loan, the lender will seize the house.
+There are liens for many types of debt.
+There are liens for Medicaid, child support, repairs, HOA, tax, and more.
+In some instances, a creditor can file a lien against your home and not be required to inform you.
+First, find out if you have any liens attached to your house.